couchbaselabs/dcp-documentation/mutation_queues_design.md

 To handle very slow or non-responsive replicators (e.g. due to network issues), timers and memory thresholds could be used to supplement the ref-counting, so that structures are guaranteed to be collected.
 If a replicator resumes after its structures have been collected, the replicator will be diverted to fetch from disk (backfill).

 Collection always happens from the oldest structure first (because each structure ref-counts its successor).
 This design doesn’t specify whether memory is deallocated or recycled into a free list.
-This is an optimization detail.
+That is an optimization detail.